jerwintuchi/jerwintuchi/README.md

 - Solidity
 ### Fun Facts
 - I love dogs 🐕
-- right now I am learning solidity and testing smart contracts and building side-projects for fun
+- right now I am learning React and building side-projects for fun
 <!---
 jerwintuchi/jerwintuchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.